INN/docs/style-guides/code/README.md

 * Development of major features should happen on separate branches which periodically merge *from* ``master`` until development of the feature is complete.
 * A ``stable`` branch should always be present and should merge *from* ``master``, only when deploying to production.
 * Don't store binary files (comps, databases) in the repository.
 * If a binary object needs to be shared then store it in Dropbox or on S3.
-If it is part of the setup process (e.g. a database backup) then use fabric commands to read and write it.
+If it is part of the setup process (e.g., a database backup) then use fabric commands to read and write it.
 * **Never, ever store passwords, keys or credentials in any repository.** (Use environment variables instead.)

 ## Servers

 * Environment variables belong in `/etc/environment`.
 This file should be sourced by cron jobs.
-(This happens automatically when using `run_on_server.sh`.)# git
+(This happens automatically when using `run_on_server.sh`.)

 ## HTML and CSS